 Which dogs can participate?
 The PennVet Shelter Canine Mammary Tumor Program was established to provide care to homeless dogs with mammary tumors.
 We will continue to provide care to shelter dogs with mammary tumors though Lesley’s Place.
 This care includes diagnostic testing, tumor staging and surgery and follow-up monitoring and will be provided at no cost to the shelters or rescue organizations.
-Dogs with high-risk mammary tumors may benefit from chemotherapy and dogs that fall into such a high-risk group will be referred for consultation/treatment at the Veterinary Oncology Services and Research Center in West Chester if the shelters/fosters are interested.
+In addition, dogs with high-risk ER positive tumors will be offered hormonal therapy (in addition to the OHE) in the form of an oral aromatase inhibitor, also at no charge.
+Dogs with high-risk ER negative mammary tumors may benefit from chemotherapy, however, such treatment is not provided through Lesley’s Place.
+These dogs will be referred for consultation/treatment at the Veterinary Oncology Services and Research Center in West Chester if the shelters/fosters are interested.

 Steps to inquire about eligibility and schedule staging appointment